 withCheckedUserEmail userId email $

-will validate user session and call the \userId -> ...
+user session and call the \userId -> ... lambda if

 The solution to this problem is simply to not indent the code at all: